Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Analysis of some properties of the algorithmic maps

-\begin{lemm} Let $X$ be a compact metric space, the power set $2^X = \{A \subseteq X : \emptyset \neq A, A \text{ is compact}\}$ and $\{A_n\}$ be a sequence of events in $X$.
-Then $ A_n \to A$ in $2^X$ iff the following two conditions hold: \begin{itemize} \item[(i)] If $ x \in A$ then there exists $ x_r \in A_r$ with $x_r \to x$. \item[(ii)] If $ x_{r_j} \in A_{r_j}$ and $x_{r_j} \to x$ then $x \in A$. \end{itemize} \end{lemm} The proof of Lemma \ref{measurelemmasup3} is in \cite{convergenceofsets} and its background details can be found in the lectures \cite{convergenceofsets_notes}.
+The proof of Lemma \ref{measurelemmasup3} is in \cite{convergenceofsets} and its background details can be found in the lectures \cite{convergenceofsets}.
 The next lemma will help us in characterizing the limits of the sequence of union of disjoint events.
 Though seemingly trivial, we present its proof for sake of completeness.

 \begin{lemm} Suppose $\{A_k\}, \{B_k\}$ are sequence of events such that $A_i \bigcap B_j = \emptyset$ for all $i,j \geq 0$ and we have $\lim_k (A_k \bigcup B_k) = A \bigcup B$ where $A \bigcap B = \emptyset$ and for all $k\geq 0$ $ A_k \bigcap B = \emptyset$, $ B_k \bigcap A = \emptyset$.
 Then we have $\lim_k A_k = A $ and $\lim_k B_k = B$ where the limits of the events are in the set theoretic sense. \end{lemm} \begin{proof} Let $\overline{A}_k = \bigcap_{j=0}^k \bigcup_{r \geq j} A_r $, $\underbar{A}_k = \bigcup_{j=0}^k \bigcap_{r \geq j} A_r $, $\overline{B}_k = \bigcap_{j=0}^k \bigcup_{r \geq j} B_r $ and $\underbar{B}_k = \bigcup_{j=0}^k \bigcap_{r \geq j} B_r $.
 Next, let $\overline{A} = \limsup_k A_k =\bigcap_{j=0}^{\infty} \bigcup_{r \geq j} A_r $, $\underbar{A} = \liminf_k A_k = \bigcup_{j=0}^{\infty} \bigcap_{r \geq j} A_r $, $\overline{B} = \limsup_k B_k = \bigcap_{j=0}^{\infty} \bigcup_{r \geq j} B_r $ and $\underbar{B} = \liminf_k B_k = \bigcup_{j=0}^{\infty} \bigcap_{r \geq j} B_r $.
 Clearly, we have $ \overline{A}_k \bigcap \overline{B}_k = \underbar{A}_k \bigcap \underbar{B}_k = \emptyset $ for all $k \geq 0$ since